Built an enterprise innovation studio that ran without the primary facilitator in every room

-Role: Design Operations & Capability Lead
+Role: Studio Director & Design Operations

 Transformed a high-demand innovation studio from a facilitation bottleneck into a scalable capability platform through measurement, routing, and operational systems.